How to Choose the Best Blinds for Small Basement Windows

 Basements tend to get less sunlight and trap more moisture than the rest of the house, so you’ll want to take humidity into account as you shop for basement blinds–especially if you already live in a humid area.
 If your basement tends to trap moisture already, you’ll want to choose mold resistance blinds that are easy to clean, such as faux wood blinds.
 After all, you don’t want to drop a lot of money on blinds only for them to mildew right away.

-That’s what you should keep in mind while you shop for blinds.
-Here are some of the best blinds for small basement windows to consider:
+Now that you know what to keep in mind while you shop for blinds, here are some of the best blinds for small basement windows to consider:

 Faux Wood Blinds

-If you like the look of wood blinds but you’re looking for a more affordable option or you need a more moisture resistant option, faux wood blinds are a good alternative.
-Made from a mixture of real wood and PVC, they capture the look of real wood blinds while saving you money.
+If you like the look of wood blinds, but you’re looking for a more affordable or moisture resistant option, faux wood blinds are a good alternative.
+Made from a mixture of real wood and PVC, they capture the look of real wood blinds while saving you money on expensive wooden home decor – and better still, they’re resistant to warping.

 If you’re on a serious budget, mini blinds are a very affordable pick.
 Often made of coated aluminum, they are also very durable and moisture-resistant, which makes them good for humid basements.
 They can also be cleaned very easily due to the coating.